Communication: Film and Media Arts (BA)

 Outside Minor or Second Major

-- Students complete a minor or second major outside of the School of Communication.
+- A minor or second major outside of the School of Communication

 - COMM-100 Understanding Media FA4 (3)